-Natasha Rosling, Alexander Stevenson, Alistair Grant, Simon Lee Dicker
+Natasha Rosling, Alexander Stevenson, Alistair Grant, Simon Lee Dicker.

 How is technology changing our relationship to landscape?
 Four artists reconsider the physical world through sound, sculpture, food, film and digital animation.

-Over two years, Natasha Rosling, Alexander Stevenson, Alistair Grant and Simon Lee Dicker instigated a series of artist residencies across the Orkney Isles.
+Since 2015, Natasha Rosling, Alexander Stevenson, Alistair Grant and Simon Lee Dicker instigated a series of artist residencies across the Orkney Isles.
 From different locations – a remote bothy, a lighthouse, a beachside golf course and a burial chamber – each artist developed distinctive connections with the archipelago, its human stories and extraordinary geography.